DWDB-TV: Rebranding to GTV (since 2021)

 After a 20-month separation from ZOE TV Channel 11, its original channel assignment since 2011, and nearly a decade of broadcasting as GMA News TV, the channel was officially relaunched as GTV on February 22, 2021.
 The rebranded network shifted to a broader format, encompassing news, entertainment, and sports programming, drawing similarities to the earlier models of Citynet Television and QTV.
 However, GTV retained select news programming from its predecessor, maintaining a strong news presence within its new identity.

-The station signed on for the first time on February 22, 2021, using the familiar GMA News TV sign-on and sign-off notices.
-Just a few days later, on February 27, 2021, GTV began airing its own original sign-on and sign-off sequences, marking the official beginning of its new chapter.
+The station signed on for the first time on February 22, 2021, using the GMA News TV sign-on and sign-off notices until the sequence was updated on February 27th.

+In November 2025, the National Telecommunications Commission (NTC) issued a memorandum circular that planned to switch off analog television in Mega Manila in 12 months.
+On July 17, 2026, GMA readied to switch off analog television in Mega Manila on the upcoming November 22.

 Digital television

 Digital channels

-DWDB-TV's feed is transmitted via the DZBB-TV digital subchannel, operating on UHF channel 15 (479.143 MHz).
-The station broadcasts across the following subchannels:
+DWDB-TV's feed is now transmitted via the DZBB-TV digital subchannel, operating on the UHF DTT Channel 15 (479.143 MHz).
+The station broadcasts across the following 8 subchannels: